dbt-labs/docs.getdbt.com/website/docs/guides/migration/sl-migration.md

 - Upgrade your existing metrics configs to the new spec

 To help ensure a smooth transition, you can use our [custom-built migration tool](https://github.com/dbt-labs/dbt-converter/blob/master/README.md) that automates this process.
-**Note**, this tool doesn't support [derived metrics](/docs/build/derived) and you'll need to migrate them over manually.
+**Note:** this tool doesn't support [derived metrics](/docs/build/derived) and you'll need to migrate them over manually.

 For detailed instructions on how to configure semantic models and metrics, refer to our [getting started guide](/docs/use-dbt-semantic-layer/quickstart-sl).

-* Note, if you're developing in metrics and semantic models in the dbt Cloud IDE, make sure to update your development environment to dbt version 1.6 or newer.
+If you're developing in metrics and semantic models in the dbt Cloud IDE, make sure to update your development environment to dbt version 1.6 or newer.
 This update will affect other analysts on your team who use the IDE for the same project.
 If they have metrics defined using dbt version 1.5 or older, it might cause errors.

 #### Test your metrics